taoenator/ubuntu-prep/README.md

 Depending on the OS version, use the appropriate branch.

 ## Run the scripts
+Note: Be prepared to hit [Enter] or enter password.
+After installing zsh, you are automatically logged into the zsh shell; Type 'exit' to resume execution of the script.

 1. step1-shell.sh sets up essentials, and zsh shell and associated plug-ins
 2. step2-dev.sh sets up development environments